What is a Direct Payment?

 Direct payments support scheme

 Choices and Rights have a direct payment support scheme for disabled people and another for families of disabled children.
 Both of these schemes are currently funded on a service level agreement with Hull City Council.
-Since the scheme started we have assisted over 1000 disabled people and families of disabled children, access direct payments and personal budgets and given them assistance recruiting PA’s.
-We also provide ongoing support to direct payment users.

 As part of the direct payment support scheme, Choices and Rights have developed and manage a database of potential PA’s.
 There are approximately 1,300 potential PA’s on the database that have already been reference checked.